NiharR27/NiharR27/README.md

 I'm a front-end developer and designer building digital products using Lean Design principles.
 I am currently working with Conpago.
 </p>
 <p align="center">
-When I'm not coding find me taking photos or trying to jump out of the nearest plane.
+When I'm not coding I like to cook some delicious food :)
 </p>